Failing to Properly Service An Automatic Transmission Can Be A Costly Mistake.

 Servicing the automatic transmission should be part of routine scheduled maintenance, which varies depending on your specific vehicle.
 The average mileage suggested for this service is around 50,000 to 60,000 miles with some manufacturers recommending such service at 100,000-mile intervals.

 The easiest way to tell whether you need to perform a transmission service on your vehicle is to remove the dipstick and check the condition of the transmission fluid.
 This fluid should be bright red, but if it is dark red or brownish, you should get the fluid changed.
 Physical symptoms could include a slipping transmission where the vehicle shutters in between gear shifts.

 Get the FIXD Sensor and free app today for a custom maintenance schedule based on your make, model, and mileage.
 Never miss important maintenance again with automated maintenance alerts!

 Is This An Easy DIY Repair?

 If you’re just wanting to drain the transmission pan and replace the filter, this service is similar to an oil change, although the average cost is quite a bit more expensive.
+You can read our detailed pricing estimates here to find out how much a transmission fluid change will cost.
 A DIY transmission service can be a little trickier than an oil change, though, as it requires more access under the vehicle and is usually a messier job.
+But if you prefer to do it yourself, we do have a detailed guide to help you change your transmission fluid at home.
 Flushing the whole system, on the other hand, is best left to the professionals as it’s easiest with the use of specialized machines.
 If this isn’t a DIY job for you, be sure to take your vehicle to a shop that specializes in automatic transmissions instead of a general repair shop or tire store.

 Not All Automatic Transmissions Are The Same